 How close can you get to Stonehenge?

 If you want to get that up close feeling you can request special access tickets from English Heritage which allow a visit outside of normal hours and lets you inside the stone circle – these do come at a cost.

-Arriving early in the day or very late on will give you the best chance of seeing it without too many crowds along side you.
-The last entry to the stones is 2 hours before their closing time so don’t go too late if you are thinking of it.
+Arriving early in the day or very late on will give you the best chance of seeing the stones without too many crowds along side you.
+The last entry to the stones is 2 hours before closing time so don’t go too late if you are thinking of doing it that way.

 What is there to do at Stonehenge?

 Once you arrive at the car park you’ll see the new visitors centre – this has all changed since we were there but it definitely looks like it was for the better!

 You can go straight to the stone circle either by the shuttle they provide (takes 10 mins) or by walking.

 If it’s a nice day I’d definitely recommend walking if you can – it’s about 2.6 miles to walk and takes around 25-40 mins.
 Once at the circle you can obviously walk round it, taking in the views and possibly listening to the audio tour guide as you do.

 Don’t skip the audio guide, it’s really helpful for knowing what you’re looking at – you could use the visitor guide book that they sell as well, but I personally preferred the audio.
 It’s FREE and available as an app on Apple and Android.
 Remember to take some headphones with you – you can purchase some in the shop if you forget.

 There are also some interesting things to do at the visitor centre which you can do before or after visiting the stones – there’s an exhibition about Stonehenge and also an 360 degree ‘Standing in the Stones’ experience which helps you see the stones as time passes.